AdobeDocs/analytics.en/help/technotes/ftp-password-rotation.md

 >[!TIP]
 >
->If your current tools use SFTP with SSH keys, consider rotating those keys as well if they haven't been rotated recently.
+>If your current tools use SFTP with SSH keys that haven't been recently rotated, consider rotating those keys as well.

 ## Troubleshooting